State Police (Albania): Applying for the Security Academy

 Additionally, Senior Ranking Officer Positions and above require a university degree in fields such as law, economics, or computer science, along with a minimum GPA of 8.0.

-Training & Security Academy
+Training and Security Academy

 The Albanian State Police is trained through a structured and formal process at the Security Academy of Albania, which is the central institution for police education and training.

 New Cadets undergo basic training at the Security Academy, which includes: